UniZbish/Car-Trial-Customizer/README.md

 # Car-Trial-Customizer

-A vehicle customization tool which plans to be used in future projects this works as a small experiement to test features.
+A vehicle customization tool which I plan to use in future projects this works as a small experiement to learn about using the Observer code Pattern and Scriptable Objects.

 ## Currently:
   Using an event system to help reduce dependancies